-- 3.1 The economic outlook, the financial health of sovereign states, major banks and investment counterparties, still provide major challenges and risk for treasury activity, particularly investment activity, during financial year 2016/17. - 3.2 The principles in the proposed suite of treasury policies remain broadly unchanged from previous years borrowing will be prudent, minimize borrowing costs and maintain the stability of the debt maturity portfolio.
+- 3.1 The economic outlook, the financial health of sovereign states, major banks and investment counterparties, still provide major challenges and risk for treasury activity, particularly investment activity, during the financial year 2017/18. - 3.2 The principles in the proposed suite of treasury policies remain broadly unchanged from previous years borrowing will be prudent, minimize borrowing costs and maintain the stability of the debt maturity portfolio.
 Debt rescheduling should achieve interest savings, carry minimal risk and maintain the stability of the debt maturity portfolio.
-Investments will be prioritised and based upon the principles of security, liquidity and vield. - 3.3 The Treasury Management Strategy Statement will be monitored throughout the year and, if necessary, amended and brought back to Members for approval.
+Investments will be prioritised and based upon the principles of security, liquidity and yield.